Vedat Aydın

-Vedat Aydın (1953 – 7 July 1991) was a Kurdish politician and human rights defender.
+Vedat Aydın (1953 – 7 July 1991) was a Kurdish politician in Turkey and human rights defender.
 He was married to Sükran Aydın.

 Early life and education

-He was born in 1953 in a village in Bismil, Diyarbakir.
+He was born in 1953 in the village of Kazancı in Bismil District of Diyarbakir Province.
 He graduated from the Literary department of the Vocational School in Diyarbakir in 1979.
 He became a founding member and delegate of the Diyarbakir branch of the Turkish Human Rights Association (IHD).

 Kurdish rights activist

 At the annual meeting of the IHD in October 1990, he gave the first public speech in Kurdish language in Turkey, which was forbidden.
 The decision to make the speech in Kurdish was taken by the Kurdish delegates, but caught others by surprise.
 Many other non-Kurdish delegates left the congress in protest while Aydin kept on with his speech, which was translated by Ahmet Zeki Okçuoglu into Turkish.
 Aydin was detained and arrested in Ulucanlar prison, Ankara.
 After his release he was elected the head of the People's Labor Party (HEP) in Diyarbakir.